blizzhackers/kolbot-SoloPlay/README.md

 - **Note:** After re-launching D2Bot# a message will appear at the top saying *UPDATE AVAILABLE*, ignore this message there is no update.
 The application sees that patch.json is different than the standard download.

 ## D2BotSoloCleaner
-- The purpose of this entryscript is to delete old characters and/or related data files.
+- The purpose of this entry script is to delete old characters and/or related data files.
 - Extra Features
    - DataCleaner to delete old files associated with running SoloPlay
    - SaveFiles to save important files to SoloPlay/Data/ for performance review